rnag/rnag.github.io/_posts/2023-02-05-new-year-new-hopes.markdown

 To sum up, **_Valentine's Day_** is a day for _lovers_ to spend time together.
 And me saying that, makes me realize that it's actually the entire point and topic of me taking the time and precious effort into writing and chronicling my thoughts down here.
 It actually cements and validates the purpose of me pouring heart and soul into this blog article -- focuses my desire and intent and hones it into a fine-edged sword if you will, razor-sharp and battle-ready.

 Let it be clear: my desire and intent is both _singular_ by nature.
 By that extension, I only have a singular goal and resolution for the New Year -- 2023.
 It's no secret, and it's nothing novel in any manner.
-It actually can be linked to the oldest trick in the book; the simple card trick that skirts the edge between deceit and honest talent.
+It actually can be likened to the oldest trick in the book; the simple card trick that skirts the edge between deceit and honest talent.

 I only have \*one\* _singular_ goal this year, in 2023: and that is to find my one true **lover**, wherever she (or _he_?) exists in this ever-dreary realm and wide-sweeping plane of existence.